 In my testing, this cat litter created hard clumps that encased the solid waste thoroughly.
 Even when I left them there for a few days, the clumps stayed that way and didn’t lose their shape.
 Cleaning was straightforward as well.
 Unless you let the box be full of urine, this product won’t fall apart and make a sticky mess in the box, which will make your cat extremely uncomfortable.

 Nature’s Miracle offers both scented and unscented versions of the Intense Defense.
-The fragrance isn’t too harsh and helps the cat litter manage unpleasant odor fairly well.
+The fragrance isn’t too harsh and helps the cat litter manage unpleasant odors fairly well.
 My little box was busy all week, but the odors couldn’t escape it.

-When I poured this cat litter, the Nature’s Miracle Intense Defense did kick up a little dust.
+When I poured this cat litter, Nature’s Miracle Intense Defense did kick up a little dust.
 It was more than expected, but I don’t see it as a deal-breaker.
 Because of the dust above, tracking does occur.
 I was worried about it at first.
 But after getting used to it, the issue wasn’t serious.
 Compared to some products that can create a mess everywhere, it was a real blessing.

 The pricing of this product is in line with most clay-based products.
 You have the option to pick up the massive 40-pound bucket, which lasted beyond my test duration.